The "big shot" lawyer, as Charles W.B. Fels described himself, was at the top of his game.

 To his amazement, the cross moved.

 Something spiritual happened to Fels that day, too.
 The strange encounter with the Father Serra Cross led him back to the Episcopal Church after 40 years of absence.
-Stranger still: At age 59, Fels put aside his law practice and enrolled in a seminary last fall to become a minister.
+Stranger still: At the age of 59, Fels put aside his law practice and enrolled in a seminary this fall to become a minister.

 "I heard a voice inside my head say, 'I have to be ordained,' " Fels said.
 "It scared me to death."

-Many of Fels's classmates at Virginia Theological Seminary in Alexandria have had similar experiences, some epiphany that led them to the church.
+Many of Fels's classmates at the Virginia Theological Seminary in Alexandria have had similar experiences -- some epiphany that led them to the church.
 Most of the seminarians at the school are older and have embarked on second careers in the church after successful careers in medicine, law, business or public service, said Marla Huseman, a spokeswoman for the school.

-The seminary's rolls include five lawyers, several physicians, a dentist, several newspaper editors, an ex-Marine, a Microsoft executive, physicist, real estate agent and an executive sous chef.
-Many more had careers already oriented to serving others -- teaching, social work and lay ministry.
-In other years, generals, actors, artists and even a former Montgomery County executive attended.
+This year alone, the seminary's rolls include five lawyers, several doctors, a dentist, several newspaper editors, a former Marine, a Microsoft executive, a physicist, a real estate agent and an executive sous chef.
+Many more had careers already oriented to serving others: teachers, social workers and lay ministers.
+Other years, generals, actors, artists and even a former Montgomery County executive attended.

 "This has been a phenomenon that's very common in seminaries, not just ours, for the last 25 years or so," said the Very Rev. Martha J. Horne, dean and president of the seminary.
-About 250 students are enrolled in the seminary's classes, including the three-year master's in divinity program, which leads to ordination, and the two-year master's degree program that does not.
+About 250 students are enrolled in the seminary's classes this year, including the three-year master's in divinity program, which leads to ordination, and the two-year master's degree program, which does not.

 The students' day starts with mandatory chapel services at 8:30 a.m.
-The other must-do, besides class, is attending lunch in a sunny cafeteria.
+The other must-do, besides class, is attend lunch in a sunny cafeteria where, on a recent fall day, students in cassocks mingled by the salad bar with students in blue jeans.

 Beavering away at term papers and sermons, the elder students also practice the knack of weaving quotidian memories and dramatic events of a lifetime -- a father's come-to-dinner whistle, losing a child in a department store, a miracle triple play at Camden Yards or a parent's death -- into a message that might resonate with the faithful.